chandler37/thltools/Jskad/archive/copy-to-solr-webapp/Readme.txt

 before you can use lucene-thdl-build.xml to post, commit, or delete documents from your solr server.

-schema.xml & solrconfig.xml:
+First, run the task solr-prepare-for-copy-to-solr-webapp.

+Then, copy files to SOLR as follows:

+*.xml:
-    Copy these files to your solr/conf directory, replacing the existing files with these names
+    Copy to your solr/conf directory, replacing any existing files..

-lucene-thdl.jar :
-    Create an up to date copy of this file by running the task lucene-thdl-jar, then copy
+*.xsl
+    Copy to the solr/conf/xslt directory.

+*.jar
-    to your solr/lib directory.
+    Copy to your solr/lib directory.
 If solr/lib does not exist, then create it.